EasyCorp/EasyAdminBundle/README.md

 #### Getting Started Guide

-The [Getting Started Guide](Resources/doc/getting-started.md) explains how to install the bundle, how to create your first backend and provides a quick overview of the bundle's features.
-This guide is a must-read before using EasyAdmin.
+The [Getting Started Guide](Resources/doc/getting-started.md) explains how to install the bundle and how to create your first backend.
+This guide is a must- read before using EasyAdmin.

 #### The Book